shotgunsoftware/tk-doc-generator/docs/en/authoring.md

 Normalt markdown-innehåll följer...
 ```

-{% include info title="Common Fields" content="Note how the permalink needs to be the same for both pages and how we have added lang: sv in order to specify that this is the swedish version." %}
+{% include info title="Common Fields" content="Note how the pagename needs to be the same for both pages and how we have added lang: sv in order to specify that this is the swedish version." %}

 If a language is missing a page, it will use the `default_lang` version of that page.